npnl/ASNR_2019/README.md

 ## Data Visualization with R:
 Any version of R will likely be satisfactory, but attendees are encouraged to install the latest version, 3.6.1.

-A walk through of R installation here: https://vimeo.com/201690416 Participants will also need to install ggplot2 and lme4.
+A walk through of R installation can be found here: https://vimeo.com/201690416

+Participants will also need to install ggplot2 and lme4.
 A walk through of package installation: https://vimeo.com/201696152

 ## DATA AND CODE TO DOWNLOAD:

 Github code and data to be updated - follow us on Twitter for updates @NPNLatUSC, @JamesMFinley, @Keith_Lohse!
-Code will be posted here: https://github.com/keithlohse/ASNR

 Optional: ATLAS Stroke MRI and Lesion Mask Dataset: http://fcon_1000.projects.nitrc.org/indi/retro/atlas.html